-In her essay, Coyle said that alcohol addiction is a disease.
-She knows that some people believe alcoholism is a choice.
+In her essay, Coyle said that alcoholism is a disease.
+She knows that some people believe alcohol addiction is a choice.
 But she said this debate often causes people dealing with this debilitating disorder to feel unnecessary shame.

 A number of medical organizations define alcohol and other drug addictions as diseases.